Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 6. Okabashi: A Journey of Sustainability and Comfort in Footwear

-The brand’s plastic flip-flops and sandals are designed to provide comfort with active arch support and massage beads that hit the pressure points on the wearer’s feet.
+Okabashi was named after the Japanese principles of reflexology and inspired by foot health and wellness.
+The brand’s plastic flip-flops and sandals are designed to provide comfort.
+They have active arch support and massage beads that hit the pressure points on the wearer’s feet.

 Iranian Bahman Irvani founded Okabashi after coming to the U.S. five years after the 1979 Iranian Revolution destroyed his family’s multinational footwear business, Melli Shoe Company.